 Gatekeeper engineers, manufactures and distributes industry leading high-definition mobile video surveillance and safety solutions for a range of markets including school districts, law enforcement, public transit authorities, as well as the US military and Coast Guard.
-Each Gatekeeper mobile video solution integrates high-definition digital video (HDDV) with the Global Positioning System (GPS) for real-time vehicle location, time, date and telematics data, and provides a comprehensive 360-degree view inside and outside vehicles.
-All data is recorded to a military standard digital recording system located inside the vehicle.
-High definition (HD) cameras work in day or night conditions and are vital for collecting evidence such as license plates of school bus stop arm violators.
-Gatekeeper wireless devices also provide real-time connectivity, streaming video, and vehicle tracking.
-Gatekeeper's video management software is used as a desktop application for managing basic incidents or its enterprise software can be used to stream live video from any vehicle, anywhere, anytime.
+Gatekeeper's mobile video solutions integrate high-definition digital video (HDDV) with the Global Positioning System (GPS) for real-time vehicle location, time, date and telematics data, and provides a comprehensive 360-degree view inside and outside vehicles.
+Video evidence is recorded on a military standard digital recording system located inside the vehicle.
+High definition cameras operate in day or night conditions and are vital for collecting video evidence such as license plate details of school bus stop arm violators.
+Gatekeeper's wireless devices also provide real-time connectivity, streaming video, and vehicle tracking.
+Gatekeeper's video management software is used as a desktop application for managing basic incidents and its enterprise software can be used to stream live video from any vehicle, anywhere, anytime.

 Gatekeeper's Canadian head office is the primary production facility and is located in Abbotsford, British Columbia.
 Product research and development, design, and engineering take place at the Abbotsford head office.
-The Company also operates a wholly owned subsidiary in Wilmington, Delaware that is its service center for its transit customer South East Pennsylvania Transit Authority.
-The Delaware facility employs a team of service technicians and operates a mobile fleet of service vehicles, to provide on-site installation, service and support.
+The Company also operates a wholly owned subsidiary, Gatekeeper Systems USA Inc. (Delaware Corporation) operating in Bristol, PA that is its service center for its transit customer South East Pennsylvania Transit Authority (SEPTA).
+The Bristol facility employs a team of service technicians and operates a mobile fleet of service vehicles, to provide on-site installation, service and support.
+In addition, Gatekeeper products destined for USA customers are assembled in Bristol PA.
 Products are sold to end-user customers through Gatekeeper's direct sales staff, and also through a network of distributors and system integrators who have relationships with customers in multiple mobile markets.
 Gatekeeper is primarily focused on the North American market but is also pursuing global distribution relationships outside of North America.